AndreasVerhoeven/AutoLayoutConvenience/README.md

 - `keyboardSafeAreaOf(UIView)` anchors to the `keyboardSafeAreaLayoutGuide` of a specific view
 - `keyboardFrame` anchors to the `keyboardFrameLayoutGuide` of the relevant view
 - `keyboardFrameOf(UIView)` anchors to the `keyboardFrameLayoutGuide` of a specific view
+- `excludedLeadingSideOf(ExcludableArea)` anchors to the leading side of an excludeable area (safeArea, layoutMargins, or readableContent)
+- `excludedTrailingSideOf(ExcludableArea)` anchors to the trailing side of an excludeable area (safeArea, layoutMargins, or readableContent)
+- `excludedBottomSideOf(ExcludableArea)` anchors to the bottom side of an excludeable area (safeArea, layoutMargins, or readableContent)
+- `excludedTopSideOf(ExcludableArea)` anchors to the top side of an excludeable area (safeArea, layoutMargins, or readableContent)

 As you can see, there are anchorables that take a specific `UIView` and ones that don't.
 The ones that don't always apply to the relevant view, which usually is the subview that is being added.